Kiffhost/exalted-scripture-understanding/Charms/Lunar/Dexterity/Mobility/Ferocious Hound Pursuit.md

 Prerequisite Charms:
   - "[[Predator Grace Technique]]"
 ---
-Feral Essence urges the Lunar onward in pursuit of her prey.
-A successful rush against a lower-Initiative enemy lets her advance one range band toward her target immediately, instead of a rush’s usual effect.
+Feral [[Essence]] urges the Lunar onward in pursuit of her prey.
+A successful rush against a lower-[[Initiative]] enemy lets her advance one range band toward her target immediately, instead of a rush’s usual effect.
 This doesn’t count as her move action.